isa-ulisboa/msc-gis/exercises/msc-gis-assignment_1_report_template.md

-# Geographic Information Systems 2022-2023
+# Geographic Information Systems 2023-2024

 # Assignment 01 - report template

 ## General comments about your assignment

 - Ensure that your GIS project opens correctly in a different computer that the one were it was created.
-After wrapping and compressing the main folder with zip, send it to your colleague.
+It should have a good folder structure with data inside the main project folder.
+After compressing the main folder with zip, send it to your colleague.
 He should be able to open it without issues.
 - Use meaningful names for files and attributes.
-You might remember names like *Layer1, Layer2. ...*, after doing your analysis, but others will not recognize them!
+Names like *Layer1, Layer2. ...*, are not meaningful.
+Do not use them at layer creation, even if you think you can rename it later, as this will be prune to errors and inconsistencies in the project.
 - Use appropriate symbology for the representation of the spatial information;
 - In creating diagrams of operations, be exact in the formal aspects of the representation:
     - be consistent in the symbology of representations of datasets or operations